Lazarus-org/dj-user-behavior/README.md

 ## Permissions

-The base permission for all endpoints is ``IsAuthenticated``, meaning users must be logged in to access the API.
-You can extend this by passing an extra permission class like ``IsAdminUser`` or creating custom permission classes to implement more specific access control.
+The base permission for all endpoints is ``AllowAny``, meaning all anonymous or authenticated users can access the API.
+You can extend this by passing an extra permission class like ``IsAuthenticated`` or creating custom permission classes to implement more specific access control.

 ---